 Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

-An F1B Bernedoodle is usually an F1 Bernedoodle bred back to a Poodle.
-That is the core definition buyers need first, and it matters because it usually means more Poodle influence than an F1 Bernedoodle.
+An F1B Bernedoodle is usually an F1 Bernedoodle crossed back with Poodle.
+This is the definition that buyers must first understand and is important because it generally indicates more influence from the Poodle than an F1 Bernedoodle.

-That extra Poodle influence can suggest a curlier coat, lower visible shedding, and a more grooming-heavy routine.
-It cannot guarantee exact size, exact coat texture, exact temperament, or a dog that works for every allergy-prone home.
+This added Poodle influence could suggest more curly coats, less shedding, and a more rigorous grooming routine.
+It is not possible to guarantee an exact measurement, precise coat texture, a precise temperament, or even a dog that is suitable for any allergy-prone household.

-• F1B usually means an F1 Bernedoodle bred back to a Poodle.
+• F1B typically refers to an F1 Bernedoodle that has been bred back to the breed of Poodle.

-• It is often described as roughly 75% Poodle and 25% Bernese Mountain Dog.
+• It is usually described as approximately 75 percent Poodle and 25 percent Bernese Mountain Dog.

-• It usually trends toward a curlier, lower visible-shedding coat.
+• It is usually a more curly, less visible-shedding coat.

-• It usually needs more grooming than an F1.
+• It typically requires more attention to detail than an F1.

-• It often fits best in homes prepared for coat care and daily interaction.
+• It’s often best to have it in homes designed to provide coat maintenance and interaction.

 Bernedoodle F1B at a Glance